Hours

 Qualifications, Experience, and Attributes:

-Physical and environmental demands of the job: Prolonged periods sitting at a desk and working on a computer.
-Must be able to lift up to 15 pounds at times.
+Physical and environmental demands of the job: Prolonged periods of standing and walking in venues; including sitting at a desk daily.
+Must be able to lift up to 40 pounds at times.

 Please send resume, preferably by email, to: